 We’ve used this Sevylor Kayak paddle for years now.
 It separates into two so fits neatly into car boot or roof box.

-There’s always a concern that inflatable canoes are like paddling a bath tub, and certainly our inflatable boat that we also have, can certainly feel like that.
+There’s always a concern that inflatable canoes are like paddling a bathtub, and certainly, the inflatable boat that we also have can certainly feel like that.

 Some other types of inflatable canoes that have a more attractive price are nothing more than inflatable lie lows.
 I would imagine they don’t perform on the water (and wouldn’t have the extra re-enforced material of the Hudson).